Silent Nights: Coping with Holiday Loneliness in Midlife

 - Practice being seen by yourself.
 This might sound simple, but noticing and honoring your own emotions is an act of self-validation.

-The truth is, you’re not alone.
-And the very fact that you’re here, reading these words, is proof that you still matter deeply to others, and most importantly, to yourself.
+The very fact that you’re here, reading these words, is proof that you still matter deeply to others, and most importantly, to yourself.

 🌿 Midlife Wellness Tip